Your support helps protect Idaho for people and nature. Donate Online

 The Nature Conservancy has worked with Idaho's communities and landowners since 1976, when we purchased our first preserve, Silver Creek.
 Since then, we've helped to conserve more than 400,000 acres of iconic landscapes and habitat.
 Our work focuses on building lasting relationships and tangible results.

-Each contributor to The Nature Conservancy has a story about why they give back to nature -- to leave a legacy, to support our mission, to help protect our world.
+Each contributor to The Nature Conservancy has a story about why they love nature -- explore some of their stories here.

 Can't visit in person?
 Take a tour via this slideshow.
 Thanks for visiting!

 A remote camera mounted on an aspen tree at our Hall Creek Nature Preserve photographed this bear.
 The bear apparently displaced the camera's orientation and then decided to go to bed!

 This time lapse video, composed of daily still photographs, shows a dry year in the life of The Nature Conservancy's Silver Creek Preserve near Picabo, Idaho.